Straddle Positioning: Definition, Meaning & Example

 For example, it’s thought that Apple products are superior to Samsung’s.
 So, Samsung tries to show that their products are as good as their competitors, such as battery duration, screen resolution, and design aesthetics.

-POD is the key differentiator that distinguishes a brand’s product from its competitors.
+POD is the key differentiator distinguishing a brand’s product from its competitors.

-For example, Samsung can show that their phones have no notch, faster charging time, and can be foldable.
+For example, Samsung can show that their phones have no notch, faster charging time, and are foldable.

 Example of Straddle Position